midoribowen/java_best_restaurants/README.md

 $ postgres
 ```

-Open a new tab in terminal by pressing ⌘t and create `restaurant_ranking` database:
+Open a new tab in terminal and create the `best-restaurants` database:
 ```
 $ psql
-$ CREATE DATABASE restaurant_ranking;
+$ CREATE DATABASE best_restaurants;
-$ pg_dump restaurant_ranking > restaurant_ranking.sql
-$ psql restauarnt_ranking < restaurant_ranking.sql
+$ psql best_restaurants < best_restaurants.sql
 ```

-Navigate backt to the directory where this repository has been cloned and run gradle:
+Navigate back to the directory where this repository has been cloned and run gradle:
 ```
 $ gradle run
 ```

 ## Legal

-*{This is boilerplate legal language.
-Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*

-Copyright (c) 2015 Summer Brochtrup, Momo Ozawa
+Copyright (c) 2015 Author names go here

 This software is licensed under the MIT license.